 Meet George and Bella.
 Married for forty-four years, George and Bella worry that the community theater to which they have devoted their lives will have to close its doors.
 They need a production that will rescue it… something to bring in the public.

-Meet their son, Joe.
-Joe selects and directs the plays.
-He is a gifted director, but he suffers from spells of withdrawal, flights of fancy, depression… What to call it?
+This is Joe, George and Bella’s son.
+Joe selects and directs the plays at the theater.
+He is a gifted director, but he suffers from spells of withdrawal, depression, flights of fancy.
+Hard to know what to call it.
 George and Bella are counting on Joe.

 (Light goes out on GEORGE, BELLA, and JOE.)